kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Settings

-Settings page used to adjust the color of the sidebar.
+Settings page is used to adjust the color of the sidebar.

 ![Chatbot](git_repo_photos/settings_insights_app.png)